Amateur Radio ND4X

 connecting to a DX Cluster built into it, you can always download the free

 VE7CC CC User program to access a DX Cluster.
-The link to the CC User program
+Installation instructions can be found at: Download the full version of CC User (2.421).

-W4NJA cluster, which was hosted at the QTH of AB4IQ and KF4CXO, failed after
+cluster, which was hosted at the QTH of AB4IQ and KF4CXO, failed after a

-anywhere in the world should be relayed to all nodes in the Cluster System
+from anywhere in the world should be relayed to all nodes in the Cluster

-almost immediately, and from the nodes then out to their local users.
-This is the fourth-generation
+System almost immediately, and from the nodes then out to their local users.
+This is the

-Cluster Node, along with the internet modem and router are connected to UPS
+GHz.
+The Cluster Node, along with the internet modem and router are connected

 configured in 1995, and was connected to the W6GO DX Cluster in California by

-The local users would access the cluster using a 2 Meter VHF packet
+users would access the cluster using a 2 Meter VHF packet type connection

-type connection through a 2 Meter digipeater located at West Kentucky
+through a 2 Meter digipeater located at West Kentucky Technical College.
+The

 DR-1200T 2 Meter radios were the standard for the 2 Meter VHF communication